CreepTV/CreepTV.github.io/readme.md

 #### Scientific Topics
-topics that i enjoy browsing around and looking for on the interwebz are somewhat at home in heavy (metal-processing) industry and nuclear physics, but those are the most common since i find both quite interesting and both aesthetically pleasing.
+topics that i enjoy browsing around and looking for on the interwebz are somewhat at home in heavy (metal-processing) industry and nuclear physics, but those are the most common since i find both quite interesting and both aesthetically pleasing. recently ive discovered geology or mineralogy for me because im working on a MC mod that features them, and theyre quite pretty too.

 otherwise, near-future science fiction concepts are also of value to me like bioscience, other propulsion methods and the use of particle physics in everyday life.